lastweek/STM-Toy/README.md

 #Software Transactional Memory

+##A byte-based, time-based, obstruction-free STM.

 This is an immature prototype of STM system.
-I borrowed some ideas from DSTM and Hash Table STM.
+I borrowed some ideas from DSTM, Hash Table STM, tinySTM and some other mature STM systems.

 Like Hash Table STM, we hash the address of the shared object to get the ownership record